 (Only images that were selected in the Quality control step are opened in the Image edition mode.)

 - Flip vertically

 Note that editing always occurs on a copy of the imported image file; never on the original file itself.

 In the Image edition mode, you will also be able to display a 3D view of your images, and to adjust their contrast.
 These two display options do not alter the underlying image data.

 Choose Edit pI/MW from the Edit button drop down to create and edit pI and MW markers on known proteins.
 Melanie uses the pI and MW values of these proteins to compute approximate pI and MW values for all spots.
 The pI/MW information will automatically be available in all images and reports throughout the analysis.

-Click the Edit pI/MW icon to enter the corresponding mode, and then double-click the position where you want to create a pI or MW marker.
-In the Create pI/MW marker box, specify whether you want to create a pI or MW marker and enter its value.
+Click the Edit MW icon and then double-click the position where you want to create a MW marker.
+In the Edit MW marker box, specify the MW value for the marker (in Dalton).